 A detailed discussion of all the rules applicable to these fringe benefits is contained in IRS Publication 15-B, Employer’s Tax Guide to Fringe Benefits.
 Any benefit provided to an employee that does not comply with these rules is taxable income for that employee.
 For example, meals given to an employee who is required to be away from home overnight for rest are a tax-free fringe benefit.
 But non-overnight meals do not comply with this rule and are therefore taxable.

-Here are some of the more common fringe benefits provided to employees that are taxable:
+Here are some of the more common fringe benefits provided to employees that are taxable to the employee:

 Excessive mileage reimbursements: Payments to an employee for business-related driving in his or her own car that exceed the IRS standard mileage rate are taxable income.